jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **dividend treated as interest** , in sections 25 and 51 of this Act, has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **District Commissioner of Inland Revenue**
   - **Dividend**
-  - **Due date** means the last day on which a taxpayer is able— before being liable to pay a penalty or (in the case of paragraph (a)) interest under Part 7
+  - **Due date** means the last day on which a taxpayer is able—before being liable to pay a penalty or (in the case of paragraph (a)) interest under Part 7
     (a) to pay tax; or
     (b) to provide a tax return; or
     (c) to provide a tax form; or